captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 If I have to.
 ---
 ## PAOLA:
-In dis small too hot apartment?
+In dis hot, too small apartment?
 ---
 ## DAVIDE:
-We move to big house one day.
+We move to big house some day.
 ---
 With garden.
 ---